Boris Lojkine: Career

 Lojkine's narrative feature debut, Hope, screened at the Critics' Week section of the 2014 Cannes Film Festival.
 His second narrative feature, Camille, won the Audience Award at the 2019 Locarno Film Festival.

 In 2024, Lojkine's feature Souleymane's Story was selected to screen in the Un Certain Regard portion of the 77th Cannes Film Festival.
+It went on to be nominated for many awards, including several Cesar Awards, winning some of them.

+As a producer, he worked on Rafiki Fariala's fiction debut Congo Boy.